 Paul Salvatore provides strategic labor and employment law advice to companies, boards of directors/trustees, senior executives and general counsel in such areas as labor-management relations, litigation, alternative dispute resolution, international labor and employment issues, and corporate transactions.

-Paul negotiates major collective bargaining agreements…
+He negotiates major collective bargaining agreements…

 Paul Salvatore provides strategic labor and employment law advice to companies, boards of directors/trustees, senior executives and general counsel in such areas as labor-management relations, litigation, alternative dispute resolution, international labor and employment issues, and corporate transactions.

-Paul tries arbitrations and litigations, and argues appeals, arising from labor-management relationships.
-Paul argued and won before the U.S. Supreme Court 14 Penn Plaza LLC v.
+Paul also tries arbitrations and litigations, and argues appeals, arising from labor-management relationships.
+He argued and won before the U.S. Supreme Court 14 Penn Plaza LLC v.
 Pyett.
-In a 5-4 decision of importance to employers, the Court held a collective bargaining agreement that explicitly requires unionized employees to arbitrate employment discrimination claims is enforceable, modifying 35 years of labor law.
-In 2016, he argued and won NBC Universal Media, LLC v.
-NLRB, where the D.C.
-Circuit — rejecting the National Labor Relations Board’s (NLRB) analysis — found “the reasoning supporting the [NLRB’s] judgment … incomprehensible.”
-In 2017, Paul argued and won T-Mobile v.
-NLRB where the Fifth Circuit refused to enforce the NLRB’s ban on certain common sense employee handbook policy provisions, finding the NLRB’s analysis to be unreasonable.
+In a 5-4 decision of importance to employers, the Court held that a collective bargaining agreement explicitly requiring unionized employees to arbitrate employment discrimination claims is enforceable, modifying 35 years of labor law.
+Unions and employers now negotiate “Pyett clauses” in collective bargaining.
+He has argued and won federal circuit court cases reversing the National Labor Relations Board’s findings against employers, including in the D.C. and Fifth Circuits.

-Paul represents universities and colleges in their labor and employment relations, including in the currently active areas of graduate student and adjunct faculty union organizing.
-He represented Yale, Duke, Chicago, Washington University in St. Louis and other universities in their response to graduate student unionization after the NLRB’s controversial 2016 decision finding graduate teaching/research assistants to be employees under the labor law.
-He has negotiated innovative non-NLRB election agreements at Cornell and Brown Universities.
+Paul represents universities and colleges in their labor and employment relations, including in the currently active areas of unionization and collective bargaining with graduate students, undergraduates, athletes and adjunct faculty.
+Among other schools he has worked with are Yale, Duke, Chicago, Washington University in St. Louis and Caltech.
+Paul pioneered innovative non-NLRB graduate student union election agreements at Cornell, Brown and Syracuse Universities.

 An honors graduate of Cornell’s School of Industrial and Labor Relations (ILR) and the Cornell Law School, Paul served eight years on Cornell’s Board of Trustees, including on its Executive Committee.
-Upon completion of his terms, he was elected Trustee Emeritus and Presidential Councilor.
-Paul presently serves as a Trustee Member of the Board of Fellows of Weill Cornell Medicine, as well as on the Law School and ILR Deans’ Advisory Councils.
+He subsequently was elected Trustee Emeritus and Presidential Councilor.
+He presently serves as a Trustee Member of the Board of Fellows of Weill Cornell Medicine, as well as on the Law School and ILR Deans’ Advisory Councils.
 In 2002, ILR awarded him the Judge William B. Groat prize, the school’s highest honor.

-At Proskauer, Paul was elected to its Executive Committee and served as co-chair of its global Labor & Employment Law Department, named by The American Lawyer and Chambers USA as one of the premier U.S. practices.
+At Proskauer, Paul was elected to its Executive Committee and served as co-chair of its global Labor & Employment Law Department, named during his tenure by The American Lawyer and Chambers USA as one of the premier U.S. practices.
 He is widely recognized as a leading U.S. labor and employment lawyer in such publications as Chambers Global and USA (Band 1), and Legal 500 (“Hall of Fame”).
 The National Law Journal selected Paul as one of “The Decade’s Most Influential Lawyers” – one of only three in the labor and employment law field.
 His peers elected him to the College of Labor and Employment Lawyers.

-Paul counsels business groups, including the U.S. Chamber of Commerce and its Litigation Center.
-An active speaker and writer on labor and employment law issues, his publications include “One Dozen Years of Pyett: A Win for Unionized Workplace Dispute Resolution” in the American Bar Association Labor & Employment Law Journal, Volume 36, Number 2 at 257.
-He is an Adjunct Professor at the Cornell Law School.
+An active speaker and writer on labor and employment law issues, Paul’s recent publications include “One Dozen Years of Pyett: A Win for Unionized Workplace Dispute Resolution” in the American Bar Association Labor & Employment Law Journal (“ABA Journal”), Volume 36, Number 2 at 257, and “The PLA Alternative in an Increasingly Open Shop New York City Construction Market: The REBNY-BCTC Statement of Principles,” Volume 37 ABA Journal, Number 3 at 415.
+He is an Adjunct Professor at Cornell Law School, teaching “Current Issues in Collective Bargaining.”

 Photo of Michael Lebowich Michael Lebowich